MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Data_Model.md

 16. If necessary, in Copilot, enter the following text: “Remove the Participant Name column from the Session Registration table.”

-17. In Copilot, enter the following text: “*Add a text column to the Session registration table called special instructions.”*
+17. In Copilot, enter the following text: “*Add a text column to the Session registration table called Special Instructions.”*

 Your completed Session Registration table should look similar to the image below: